Note: as of 2021/2022, I am not currently accepting new clients. I will post a news item if this changes.

 If you are interested in learning about repair on your own, some of the parts, materials and tools I use may be ordered by the layman.
 Contact me for a list of applicable parts suppliers for your needs.

-I offer repair lessons on a very limited basis.
+I offer repair lessons on a very limited basis, for my normal hourly rate.
 Please contact me for details.